 Ian Morgan Cron is an author (Chasing Francis, Jesus, My Father, the CIA & Me) speaker, and retreat guide.
 In addition to writing, facilitating retreats, and speaking around the country, Ian is an adjunct priest at Christ Episcopal Church in Greenwich, Connecticut where he curates the Conversations in Courage and Faith series (courageandfaith.org).
 He is also a student at Fordham University where he is completing his doctoral work in Christian spirituality.

-Meredith joined Mars Hill in 2011 as Community Life Pastor.
+Meredith joined Mars Hill in 2011 as Community Life Pastor and currently serves as our Curriculum and Training Pastor.
 Previously, she was Associate Pastor of Trinity Church in Greenwich, CT.
 Before being called to seminary in Seattle, where she earned her Master of Divinity from The Seattle School of Theology and Psychology, Meredith worked in the marketing and non-profit sectors.
 Her passions include teaching, preaching, photography, and spiritual formation.
 Meredith lives in Grand Rapids with her husband Stephen and their daughter Imogen.

 Mars Hill guest musician, Stu G, was the lead guitarist, backing vocalist, and secondary songwriter for the band Delirious? from 1994 until 2009.
 Read his bio here.